-Taiwan has a generally low incidence of crime, including petty crime.
-There have been some instances of assault on passengers by taxi drivers but taxis are generally safe.
+Crime rates are low, including for petty crime.
+There have been some instances of assault on passengers by taxi drivers but taxis are usually safe.

-Some travellers have become victims of extortion scams arising from minor car accidents or unsubstantiated claims of sexual assault at nightclubs.
+Some Australians have become victims of extortion scams.
+Examples include minor car accidents or unsubstantiated claims of sexual assault at nightclubs.

 - Take care of your belongings, especially in crowded places.

-- Keep an eye out for suspicious behaviour, as you would in Australia.
+- Keep an eye out for suspicious behaviour.